HERBERT FLOWER 1898–1963

 Age 3 and living with father William 39, a groom (domestic) at Holme Pierrepont Hall, born in Radcliffe on Trent, mother Agnes 38, born in Cartmel, Lancs., sisters Mary Ann 16, and Olive 11, brothers George 13 a farm boy, William 9, Fred 7, Harold 5 and Sam 1.
 They lived on Main Road, Radcliffe on Trent.

 Age 13 living with father William, 49, a domestic chauffeur (Dr Campbell), mother Agnes 48, sisters Mary Ann 26 a chemical packer (Boots), Olive 21 a blouse machinist, Eleanor May 8 at school, and Marjorie Annie 5 at school, and brothers William 19 a bricklayer, Fred 17 a nurseryman labourer, Harold 15 a butcher’s apprentice and Sam at school.
 All living in a 6 roomed house on Bailey Lane, Radcliffe on Trent.
-He is employed as a grocer’s errand boy.
+He was employed as a grocer’s errand boy.

 Service Number: 44383